-Complainant is the owner of the RELX trademark.
 The Second Level Domain of the Disputed Domain Name incorporates the textual element of Complainant's RELX trademark, resulting in a domain name that is confusingly similar to Complainant's RELX trademark.
 Here, Complainant holds trademark registrations for a design logo prominently featuring the word RELX, making the Disputed Domain Name confusingly similar to the prominent textual element of Complainant's trademark.

-In addition, Respondent added the generic term "wholesale" to the end of Complainant's RELX trademark.
-The mere addition of this generic term to Complainant's trademark does not negate the confusing similarity between the Disputed Domain Name and the Complainant's trademark under Policy ¶ 4(a)(i), and the Disputed Domain Name must be considered confusingly similar to Complainant's trademark.
+In addition, Respondent added the geographically descriptive term "hong kong" to the end of Complainant's RELX trademark.
+The mere addition of this geographically descriptive term to Complainant's trademark does not negate the confusing similarity between the Disputed Domain Name and the Complainant's trademark under Policy \P 4(a)(i), and the Disputed Domain Name must be considered confusingly similar to Complainant's trademark.
+It is well established that the addition of geographical terms is not sufficient to overcome a finding of confusing similarity pursuant to Policy \P 4(a)(i).

 Respondent's use of the Disputed Domain Name also contributes to the confusion.
-Respondent is using the Disputed Domain Name to resolve to a website that uses Complainant's logo and purports to be "RELX Wholesale", which suggests that Respondent intended the Disputed Domain Name to be confusingly similar to Complainant's trademark as a means of furthering consumer confusion.
+Respondent is using the Disputed Domain Name to resolve to a website that uses Complainant's logo and purports to offer RELX branded products provided by "RELXTRAVELLOVER".
+Although the content is usually disregarded under the first element of the UDRP, Panels have "taken note of the content of the website associated with a domain name to confirm confusing similarity where it appears prima facie that the respondent seeks to target a trademark through the disputed domain name" As a result, Respondent's use of the Disputed Domain Name to resolve to a website that passes off as Complainant or its affiliate is further evidence that the Disputed Domain Name is confusingly similar to Complainant's trademark.